yyccbb/tp/docs/UserGuide.md

 ## Tagging

+Forget the hassle :hammer: of managing administrative tasks as the Head TA!
 With TrAcker tags, you can conveniently track students' assignment completion status, their assigned tutorial groups as well as their tutorial attendance records.
 You are also able to track TA's assigned tutorial slots and their availability for other tutorial slots in case substitutions are needed.

 TrAcker allows the use of three different types of tags - **Assignment, Attendance,** and **Tutorial** - which can be attached to Students and TAs.